OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/customize-precompile.md

 }
 ```

-Then, open the corresponding Solidity file (`ArbSys.sol`) from the [contracts/src/precompiles/](https://github.com/OffchainLabs/nitro-contracts/tree/97cfbe00ff0eea4d7f5f5f3afb01598c19ddabc4/src/precompiles) directory and add the required interface.
+Then, open the corresponding Solidity interface file (`ArbSys.sol`) from the [contracts/src/precompiles/](https://github.com/OffchainLabs/nitro-contracts/tree/97cfbe00ff0eea4d7f5f5f3afb01598c19ddabc4/src/precompiles) directory and add the required interface.
 Ensure that the method name on the interface matches the name of the function you introduced in the previous step, `camelCased`:

 ```solidity
 function sayHi() external view returns(string memory);